cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 * A “file access” mechanism that supports high rate transfers of larger blocks of data.
 * A simple means to issue “commands” to the device.

-The two demo systems illustrate Reach on systems of different complexity.
+The three demo systems illustrate Reach on systems of different complexity.
 The Linux based OpenPV displays from Enovation are an example of Reach in a sophisticated system.
-The Thunderboard demo shows Reach with no OS as appropriate for tiny embedded systems.
+The reach-silabs Thunderboard demo shows Reach with no OS as appropriate for tiny embedded systems.
+The "reacher-nfc" demo shows Reach running on a Nordic development board.
 Reach can certainly be deployed in everything in between, and there is ongoing development in other common systems.

 The three system approach to support (device, phone, web page) is a key concept.
 This acknowledges the three users in the system.
 The product user has access to an embedded device as well as a mobile phone.
 The support engineer uses a web browser so as to display data on a larger screen.
 The embedded system designer is the third user, as the embedded system builder must include the support required.